Joe Edwards (footballer, born 1990): Personal life

 Edwards' father is from the Greater Manchester area, with his family originally from North Wales.
-He is a Manchester United fan, with both his parents also fans of the club.
+He is a Manchester United supporter, as are his both his parents.

 In July 2012, Edwards was banned from driving for 20 months and received a £900 fine for drink driving in June 2012, eleven days after signing a contract extension with Bristol City.
-He was found to a breath alcohol reading more than twice the legal limit.
+He was found to have a breath alcohol reading more than twice the legal limit.
 He pleaded guilty at Bristol Magistrates Court and said his actions left him "ashamed and embarrassed".